ckeditor/ckeditor4/tests/plugins/balloontoolbar/manual/windowresize.md

 #### Expected

-Window is resized, no new toolbars are shown.
+Window is resized, no toolbars are shown.